Improved Text Classification via Contrastive Adversarial Training: Method

 \subsection{Adversarial Examples}

-Adversarial examples are imperceptibly perturbed input to a model that causes misclassification. \cite{Goodfellow+ICLR-15} proposes the \emph{Fast Gradient Sign Method} (FGSM) to generate such examples, and training on both clean and adversarial examples as an efficient way to improve model robustness against adversaries.
-Formally, given a loss function $\mathcal{L}(f_{\theta}(x_i+r), y_i)$, where $f_{\theta}$ is a neural network parameterized by $\theta$, and $x_i$ the input example, we maximize the loss function subject to the max norm constraint on the perturbation $r$.
+Adversarial examples are imperceptibly perturbed input to a model that causes misclassification. \citet{Goodfellow+ICLR-15} propose the \emph{Fast Gradient Sign Method} (FGSM) to generate such examples, and training on both clean and adversarial examples as an efficient way to improve model robustness against adversaries.